Head of College

 Senior Lecturer Helen.McDermott@op.ac.nz

 Jackie is a Principal Lecturer and Academic Leader in the School of Occupational Therapy.
-She oversees matters related to the curriculum and its development, supervises postgraduate students and teaches.
+She oversees matters related to the curriculum and its development, supervises postgraduate students and teaches undergraduate and postgraduate courses.
 Jackie has a Master's degree in Health Science (Honours) from AUT, a Diploma in Occupational Therapy, and a National Diploma in Adult Education and Training.
 After working for many years as an occupational therapist working with children she then moved to working with adults and later into management and teaching roles.
 Jackie's research focuses around supervision and she has a keen interest in how we best educate and support students and those returning to practice into the occupational therapy profession.

 Senior Lecturer Joanne.TaylorCross@op.ac.nz